SU International

 Achievements and partnerships

-• ACS harnesses Stellenbosch University's more than 30 institutional and faculty agreements, as well as its extensive thematic networks inlcuding in the fields of Water, Energy and Disaster Risk Reduction on the continent.
+• CCDA harnesses Stellenbosch University's more than 30 institutional and faculty agreements, as well as its extensive thematic networks inlcuding in the fields of Water, Energy and Disaster Risk Reduction on the continent.

 • Over 5 500 students from 53 countries have participated in the African Doctoral Academy Doctoral Schools since 2009.
 The last four Doctoral Schools held since July 2020 have been online due to Covid-19.